sebivenlo/esd-2024-jit-compiler/workshop/python/bytecode_conversion/README.md

 fyi: > is called 'output redirection'

 Questions:
-* Is the Python bytecode statically or dynamically typed?
+1. Is the Python bytecode statically or dynamically typed?
-* Is the Python bytecode (already) optimised by a JIT?
+2. Is the Python bytecode (already) optimised by a JIT?

+### Step 6: Compare both outputs
-* Compare the Python bytecode with the Java bytecode! (stdout both bytecode output to a > .txt) -> Name 2 differences.
+Compare the Python bytecode with the Java bytecode!
+Question: Name 2 differences.

 Back to [challenges overview](/README.md)